Malobika8/All-In-One/Java-8/JavaStreamVsIntStream-Ch-9.md

 # Boxing - Unboxing & AutoBoxing - AutoUnBoxing

+## 1. Boxing & AutoBoxing

 Let's see an example of Boxing.

-## Boxing & AutoBoxing

 For every primitive value, we have a **Wrapper** class.